khaleds5769/sep11-freedom-project/entries/entry06.md

 Currently where I'm at with the `Engineering Design Process` is `communitcating the results`.
 After finishing the expo, I created a presentation on google slide to present my product to my classmates.
 I was able to use previous blog entries to reflect on my learning process.
 Presentation was also nerve-racking because I was nervous with the fact of standing in front of the room presenting to the whole class.
 I was able to learn from this presentation skills that will help me later on in life.

+I have learned a lot of `skills` throughout the process of me creating firebase but also presenting my project.
+One skill I learned is the ability to present confidently while maintaining eye contact throughout the crowd.
+I also learned a really important factor for presentations.
+Creating a hook to grab the listeners attention so that they are interested in hearing what you will say.

+To try out my product you can try it [here](https://khaleds5769.github.io/sep11-freedom-project/index.html)